sedthh/BeatLearning/README.md

 jupyter notebook
 ```

-You can try the [Google Collab](https://colab.research.google.com/drive/1KpfE-pkmzc6c_mISQdKvBH5gqVTvFao3?usp=sharing) version too, as long as you have GPU instances available (the defaulkt CPU ones take forever to convert a song).
+You can try the [Google Collab](https://colab.research.google.com/drive/1KpfE-pkmzc6c_mISQdKvBH5gqVTvFao3?usp=sharing) version too, as long as you have GPU instances available (the default CPU ones take forever to convert a song).

-The pipeline only supports OSU beatmaps are supported at the moment.
+The pipeline only supports OSU beatmaps at the moment.

 ## How to Contribute & Roadmap
 This repository is still a **WORK IN PROGRESS**.
 The goal is to develop generative models capable of automatically producing beatmaps for a diverse array of rhythm games, regardless of the song.
 This research is still ongoing, but the aim is to get MVPs out as fast as possible.